CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 Figure 3.
 Scaling on C5n.9xlarge (18 cpu/node) and C5n.18xlarge Compute Nodes (36 cpu/node)

+Note, these plots show the scaling per-node, as the configurations that were run were multiples of the number of cpus per node.
+The plot would look the same, if plotted based on number of cores, with the demoninator being the 2 day wall-clock time for either 18cpus (c5n.9xlarge) or 36 cpus (c5n.18xlarge).
+CMAQ was not run on 1 cpu, as this would have been costly and inefficient.

 ![Scaling Plot for C5n.9xlarge (18cpu/node) and C5n.18xlarge Compute Nodes (36cpu/node](../../qa_plots/scaling_plots/Scaling_C5n9xlarge_C5n18xlarge.png)